Gilbert M. Simmons Memorial Library: Collections

 The Simmons Library's collection count is over 13,000 items, has access to over 275,000 items via the other Kenosha Public Library locations, and over 2 million items through the partnership with libraries in Racine County, Walworth County, and Rock County.

-Digital collections

-Kenosha Public Library cardholders can digitally borrow books, music and movies since 2017 by creating an account on the online platform Hoopla.
-The Library also offers audiobook, e-book, and eMagazine services, including OverDrive eBooks & eAudiobooks, TeachingBooks Library, Ebsco eBooks, and Online tutoring, delivered via the library's website.

 Technology

 The Simmons Library technology services include public access computers and free wireless internet access throughout the library.
 The Library provides access to e-books, music, movies, and other electronic collections.
 The library provides access to a color printer & copier for a fee.
 Printing at the library uses a secure release station to help protect patron privacy, with a secondary printer located in the Children's Room.
 A fax machine is also available for public use, with a 3D printer available by request from the Southwest Library.
 The library operates a Book Break telephone hotline during the COVID-19 pandemic, which reads stories to children.

 The library system uses RFID pads on all library materials where users only need to place the book on a table and check out occurs without scanning.